Health Insurance Requirement

 All students are eligible to enroll in Cornell's dental and vision plans, regardless of what other health insurance you have.
 Learn more about the benefits of these optional plans, and how to enroll.

 If you apply for and receive financial aid from Cornell, your award will be based upon the estimated cost of attendance, which includes $358 toward "health-related costs."
-This covers the $179/semester student health fee, or—if you enroll in SHP—$358 toward the SHP premium.
-Those who enroll in SHP may request a loan for the difference between the SHP premium and the $358 that is included in your cost of attendance.
-Please consult the Financial Aid Information for Newly Admitted Students for more information.
+The estimated cost of attendance includes the $179/semester student health fee, or—if you enroll in SHP—$358 toward the SHP premium.
+Note that if you enroll in SHP-M and receive financial aid, your award will be revised to remove the $358 aid, as SHP-M has $0 charge.
+Please consult Financial Aid Information for Newly Admitted Students for more information.